Maryjanee/Subtle-Convos/README.md

 ```
 git clone git@github.com:Maryjanee/Subtle-convos.git
 ```
-2. Run `cd Subtle-convos` to move inside the downloaded repository.
+2. Run `cd Subtle` to move inside the downloaded repository.
 3. Run `bundle install` and `Yarn install` seperately to download the project's dependencies.
 4. Run `yarn check --integrity` to verify that the package dependencies have not been altered.
 4. Run `rails db:setup` and `rails db:migrate` to set up your local database.